joshleblanc/TinyProgrammer/README.md

 | FPS | 60 | 30 |
 | Connection | HDMI, no driver needed | SPI, requires Waveshare LCD driver |

-Other displays should work too — set `DISPLAY_WIDTH` and `DISPLAY_HEIGHT` in `config.py` and provide a matching background image (`display/assets/bg-WxH.png`).
+Other displays should work too, set `DISPLAY_WIDTH` and `DISPLAY_HEIGHT` in `config.py` and provide a matching background image (`display/assets/bg-WxH.png`).
 The layout auto-scales from a 480x320 reference design.

 ## Installation